-The Finance department, staff of twelve (12.5 FTE), provides accounting functions such as payroll, accounts payable and financial reporting, treasury management, forecasting, budget oversight, financial application systems development, and customer service.
+The Finance department, staff of twelve and a half (12.5 FTE), provides accounting functions such as payroll, accounts payable and financial reporting, treasury management, forecasting, budget oversight, financial application systems development, and customer service.
 The Finance department continues to streamline and upgrade its internal processes to promote greater efficiencies and excellent customer service.
-The department answered over 27,000 phone calls from customers, mailed over 184,000 customer bills, emailed over 46,000 e-bills, and assisted about 100 walk-in customers.
-The District's Finance department, via an Administrative Lead contract, has provided accounting and treasury services for the Alliance since incorporation in 2013.
+The department answered over 26,600 phone calls from customers, mailed over 187,000 customer bills, e-mailed over 53,000 e-bills, and assisted about 350 walk-in customers.
+The District's Finance department, via an Administrative Lead contract, has provided accounting and treasury services for the Alliance since its incorporation in 2013.

-The Engineering department, staff of seventeen (17.5 FTE), provides engineering services to the District and District customers under the direction of a licensed Professional Engineer.
+The Engineering department, staff of eighteen and a half (18.5 FTE), provides engineering services to the District and District customers under the direction of a licensed Professional Engineer.
 The services include development review, facility planning, Geographic Information Services (GIS), design, construction management, and inspection services.